TOAST-DOCS/GameAnvil/en/server-3-implementation.md

     }

     /**
-     * MultiType 유저를 사용할 때 어떤 type의 유저가 login된 상황에서 다른 type의 유저가 login할 때 호출되는 콜백 *
-     * @param userType   새로 로그인을 시도하는 유저의 타입
+     * A callback that is called when another type of user is logging in when a different user is already logged in while using the MultiType user
+     *
+     * @param userType   The type of the user who tries a new login
-     * @param outPayload 클라이언트로 전달할 페이로드
+     * @param outPayload The payload to pass to the client
-     * @return boolean type으로 true: 새 로그인 성공. false: 새 로그인 실패를 반환.
+     * true with @return boolean type: New login successful. false: Returns new login failure.
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public boolean onLoginByOtherUserType(final String userType,